seamuslowry/brannigans-chess-backend/README.md

 ## Running the Project
 - This project is best run from the [core repo](https://github.com/seamuslowry/brannigans-chess)
 - Build the container with `docker-compose build backend`
-- Run `docker-compose up` to bring up the service
+- Run `docker-compose up backend` to bring up the service
 - You should now see the service exposed on `localhost:8080`.
 Swagger for testing can be used on `localhost:8080/swagger-ui.html`

 ## Goal